tmpfs/nenv/README.md

 ### env.set(val)

 Set the *current* value of the environment, the default implementation returns `false` if the supplied value is not a known environment alias otherwise a function that may be called to revert to the *previous* value.

+### env.keys

+Array of environment keys.

+### env.map

+Map of environment keys to arrays of string aliases for the environment.

 ### env.defaults